LynnCo/resume/readme.md

 **Founder, Project Manager, Lead Developer** // Remote, November 2014 to Present

- * A work in progress a social network with Python, Flask, Neo4j
+ * A work in progress a social network made in Python, Flask, Neo4j
  * Ran a $5000 crowdfunding campaign to fund prototype development
  * Worked with dozen developers from diaspora*, rstat.us, IndieWebCamp, MediaGoblin, etc